jhalliday/mashona/log_notes.md

 So, how to wrap an unreliable MappedByteBuffer in a reliable log-like interface?

 ## AppendOnlyLog
-The AppendOnlyLog class provides a log abstraction suitable for green-field application implementations that will run only on pmem.
+The AppendOnlyLog interface provides a log abstraction suitable for green-field application implementations that will run only on pmem.
 It aims to provide an elegant, minimal API that allows for an efficient implementation.

 Abstractly, the conceptual design is a list of records (ByteBuffers), which can be appended to, iterated over, or deleted.